letsencrypt/website/howitworks.md

 redirect_from: "/howitworks"
 ---

+# What is Let's Encrypt?

+Let's Encrypt allows you to secure your website by concealing the data sent and received between your website and the users of your website from prying eyes.
+Prior to the creation of Let's Encrypt, securing your website with SSL/HTTPS was often costly and a hassle.
+Basic security measures shouldn't be a hassle, nor should they be prohibitively expensive in an era where theft of data is becoming increasingly common.
+Let's Encrypt was created for and is here to solve that issue, by offering free and easy creation of security certificates for anyone.

+# Sounds great!
+What do I need to do?

 To enable HTTPS on your website, you need to get a certificate (a type of file) from a Certificate Authority (CA).
 Let's Encrypt is a CA. In order to get a certificate for your website's domain from Let's Encrypt, you have to demonstrate